bigbigmdm/IMSProg/README.md

 `24xxx` and `25xxx` series chips must be inserted directly, according to the markings on the PCB of the CH341A programmer.
 The `93xxx` series chips must be inserted into the `93xxx adapter` and the adapter into the marking `25xxx` programmer slot.
-The `AT45DBxxx` series chips must be mounted in a `SOP-8 DIP-8` and this adapter shall be inserted into the `45xxx` adapter.
+The DataFlash `AT45DBxxx` series chips must be mounted in a `SOP-8 DIP-8` and this adapter shall be inserted into the `45xxx` adapter.
 The `45xxx` adapter must be installed in the programmer slot marked `25xxx`.

 ![Adapter](img/93xxx_adapter.png)